dtrebilco/CSVDatabase/README.md

 ```

 ### Global tables
-Global tables are tables that start with the name "Global" will only ever have one row.
+Global tables are tables that start with the name "Global" and will only ever have one row.

-Global tables are the place to specify all the global variables needed in the database.
+Global tables are the place to specify all the global variables needed from the database.

 As the database does not support values having a NULL value, one typical global table is GlobalNone or GlobalNull.
 This tables specifies the "none" or "null" values for a given database row.